fsubal/algebraic-enum/README.md

 This is rooted in TypeScript compiler's limitation ( you cannot use generic function for `ReturnType`. )

-But you can do this instead.
+You can do this instead.

 ```ts
 function Option<T = never>() {